gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The sword's sandshaw leather grip adds a piquant note to the tang of metal and the warm salty satisfaction of flesh.

 Now he is speaking to the echo of my previous meal.
-Words, words, words...
-Words are another enemy of patience.
+Words, words, words… Words are another enemy of patience.
 Words and thoughts and change, they would all poison my patience the way those who made this place once tried to poison me and my kin.

 There is a long silence.
 I wonder if the man has died, but then I feel a faint thumping through stone and water.
 Is he clubbing the scavenger's corpse?
 No, he is limping his way down the stairs.
-That is promising...
+That is promising…

 There are one thousand four hundred and forty eight stairs between the top of the dam and my pool.
 There were one thousand five hundred and seventy when I